 Finally, these checks make it harder for you to keep track of your finances.
 If you go through old check logs or images, it takes extra effort to determine who you wrote the check to.

-Depositing a Pay to Cash Check
+Depositing a Check Made Out to Cash

 If you receive a check payable to cash, just deposit it like you would any other check.
 Sign the back with your account number and give it to your bank.
 If you want to cash the check (instead of depositing it to your account) you may have to go to the bank that the funds are drawn on.
 Look for the bank's name on the check and then find the nearest branch.